varnio/fedsim/README.rst

 DataManager
 ===========

-Any custome DataManager class should inherit from ``fedsim.data_manager.data_manager.DataManager`` (or its children) and implement its abstract methods.
+Any custom DataManager class should inherit from ``fedsim.data_manager.data_manager.DataManager`` (or its children) and implement its abstract methods.
 For example:

 .. code-block:: python